 Academic Advisement - The process by which students learn about courses required for their major and graduation requirements.
 Students are encouraged to develop a strong relationship with the Advisor, Special Program Counselor, or Academic Advisor to receive information and guidance on their choice of major, selected courses and academic progress throughout the year.

-- Classes are held during a 12-week Fall semester, which starts in September and ends in late December.
-This is followed by a 6-week Winter module, which ends during February.
-A 12-week Spring semester starts at the beginning of March and ends in the middle of June.
-This is followed by a 6-week Summer module, which continues until the end of July. *The academic calendar is available in the Schedule of Classes bulletin
+- Classes are held during a 12-week Fall semester.
+This is followed by a 6-week Winter module.
+A 12-week Spring semester.
+This is followed by a 6-week Summer module. *The academic calendar is available in the Schedule of Classes bulletin

 - To increase or decrease one’s course load during a specific period of time.
 Please refer to the academic calendar for dates.

 Advisor- A college staff member who help students select courses, choose a major, understand rules and regulations, and connect students to campus resources.

 Associate in Applied Science (A.A.S.)
 Degree - The Kingsborough A.A.S. degree programs were specifically designed for students who wish to start a career on a semi-professional level immediately after graduating from college.
 Please click here for a list of A.A.S degrees.

 Associate in Arts (A.A.)
 Degree - The Kingsborough A.A. degree programs were designed to expose students to humanities, social sciences and mathematics.
 The objectives are similar to the prescribed courses frequently found in the first two years of baccalaureate liberal arts programs.
 Please click here for a list of A.A degrees.

 Associate in Science (A.S.)
 Degree - The Science, Mathematics, Fine and Performing Arts courses offered in these programs provide sound foundations in those specialties as well ad in the essential liberal arts. .